mdeslaur/arkanoid-mpu-bypass/README.md

 Change history:
 1.0 - Initial version
 1.1 - Updated to connect pins 7 and 11 and remove the need to jumper IC27.
+1.2 - Rotated text the right way on the PCB.

 To Do: